appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ```
 Now the kafka-ui is accessible at http://localhost:8080.

-We can see list of Brokers, Topics, Connectors, ACLs etc. Also, we can produce and consume messages from the UI to topics.
+We can see list of Brokers, Topics, Connectors, ACLs etc. Also, we can produce and consume messages from the UI to Kafka topics.

 ## Kafka User Management in Kafka UI